elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/builder-pattern.md

       <strong>Interview Response:</strong> The objects participating in the Builder Pattern include the Director, Builder, ConcreteBuilder, and Products objects.
     </div><br />
     <div>
       <strong>Technical Response:</strong> The objects participating in the Builder Pattern include the Director, Builder, ConcreteBuilder, and Products objects.
 The director object constructs products by using the Builder’s multi-step interface.
 The Builder object, not used in JavaScript, declares a multi-step interface for creating a complex product.
-The ConcreteBuilder implements the multi-step Builder interface, maintains the product through the assembly process, and offers the ability to retrieve the newly created product.
+The ConcreteBuilder implements the multi-component Builder interface, keeps the product in position during the assembly process, and enables you to retrieve the newly created product.
 The Products object represents the complex objects being assembled.
     </div><br />

 :::note